TomerTzipel/Unity-Assignments/README.md

 Final Projcet:

+Controls:
+* Moving with RMB on the platform
+* Flash with F
+* Pause Menu with ESC

 Musts:
 * Prefab Variant - The Power ups prefabs are created from a variant.
 (Itay)
 * Save/Load - Every minute the game saves which will allow you to continue from the main menu, if you die on a save the game will not allow you to use that save.
 (Tomer)